 Weathered, rustic, barn wood, antique, white wash; these are all popular finishes that you’ve probably heard of!
 If you haven’t heard of them you must be living in a box.
 LOL.
-Even looking around at new furniture stores, most of the furniture has a faux worn look.
 This trend has been around a while, and I think it’s here to stay a little bit longer.
-When I was deciding how to makeover my entryway bench (which is a smooth laminate surface) I decided to give it a weathered wood finish with dark wax.
+When I was thinking about how to makeover my entryway bench (which is a smooth laminate surface) I decided to give it a weathered wood finish with dark wax.
 I’m going to show you how I created it with a quick video.

 I really wrestled over what finish to give this very smooth surface.
 Also, it had a previous paint job (very poor paint job) of medium gray chalk paint.

 How do you give a weathered wood finish to a smooth surface?

 My easiest solution to create a weathered wood finish is to paint the entire surface with white chalk paint and then “distress” it with dark wax.

 If you are wanting more tips about how to use furniture wax, I’ve got you covered.

 Here she is in all her original glory!
 Yuck.
 At one time this bench served a good purpose in my kids playroom, but it was time to give it new life!

 This post contains affiliate links.
 This means that if you purchase from one of these links I will receive a small commission, but rest assured you won’t pay anymore for the product.
 Thank you for supporting my blog!

 Materials needed to create a weathered wood finish: